 Paris at a Glance

-Those relocating to Paris from the US will find that it’s a very dense area; meaning that there are a lot of people in a generally small space.
+Those relocating to Paris from the US will find that it’s a densely populated city.

-As an example, Houston is about 60% larger in terms of square kilometers but Paris has over 5 million more people living in it!
+For example, Houston, TX is about 60% larger in land mass than Paris, but Paris has over 5 million more people living in it than Houston!

 Although it may be crowded, transportation, eateries, markets and attractions among other things are more easily accessible.